texfaq/texfaq.github.io/FAQ-dtx.md

-Several packages may be included in one `dtx` file, with conditional sections, and there are facilities for indexes of macros, etc.  All of this m&eacute;lange is sorted out by directives in the `ins` file; conventional indexing utilities may be necessary for ''full'' output.
+Several packages may be included in one `dtx` file, with conditional sections, and there are facilities for indexes of macros, etc.  All of this mélange is sorted out by directives in the `ins` file; conventional indexing utilities may be necessary for ''full'' output.